 Key Takeaways

-- Includes new military initiatives like Golden Dome missile defense system and Trump-class battleships
+- Funding requested for Golden Dome missile defense and Trump-class battleships

 The White House summary states that the proposal would reduce nondefense spending by 10%, cutting about $73 billion from domestic programs, including environmental and renewable energy initiatives.
 According to Al Jazeera, this represents a nearly 40% increase in military spending over last year.